Fifth-wheel coupling: Martin Rocking Fifth Wheel

-The invention of the fifth wheel for motorized trucks is often credited to US inventor Charles H. Martin of the Martin Rocking Fifth Wheel Co. who invented the device in 1915.
+The invention of the fifth wheel for motorized trucks is often credited to Charles H. Martin of the Martin Rocking Fifth Wheel Co. in Massachusetts, who invented the device in 1915.
 It was submitted for patent in 1915 and finalized in 1916, with Herman Farr as inventor and Martin as assignee.
-When they formed the Martin Fifth Wheel company Martin was president and Farr was named secretary.
-It is a fair question whether the fifth wheel can be considered a milestone separate from the semi-trailer.
-After all, the purpose of the fifth wheel is to link the tractor and the trailer; indeed, trailers existed before Charles H. Martin introduced the Martin Rocking Fifth Wheel in 1915.
+When they formed the Martin Fifth Wheel company, Martin was president and Farr was named secretary.
+It is debatable whether the fifth wheel can be considered a milestone separate from the semi-trailer, given the purpose of the fifth wheel is to link the tractor and the trailer; indeed, trailers existed before Charles H. Martin introduced the Martin Rocking Fifth Wheel in 1915.
 At the time, the fifth wheel literally was a wheel that moved with the trailer—unlike today’s technology that secures a kingpin.
 What makes the fifth wheel so important is the ability it gave fleet owners to attach large trailers to tractors easily and safely and the freedom it gave them to switch out trailers.
 Without a fifth wheel, the modern distribution system would look quite different as drop-and-hook would not be easy.
 The semi-trailer increased the capacity of trucks, but it was the fifth wheel that brought the flexibility for drivers to keep moving while receivers unloaded the loads they just delivered.

 The Fruehauf Trailer Corporation helped to make the Martin Rocking 5th Wheel a success by installing them on their popular new semi-trailer design.
 August Fruehauf invented the semi-trailer in 1914 with their own 5th wheel hitch.
 They adopted the Martin Rocking 5th wheel in 1916.
 By 1916 Fruehauf was producing semi-trailers in tandem with Federal Truck.
 These two Detroit companies also contracted with the military in WWI sending a convoy of supplies, men and equipment from Detroit to Norfolk, Virginia shipyards for travel to the front in Europe.

 Fruehauf's success with semi-trailer sales surpassed the million dollar sales mark by 1920.
 Opening a branch in Chicago and later in Des Moines their trailers and hence, the Martin Rocking 5th Wheel became the top selling commercial vehicle of this era.
 Fruehauf's slogan, "A Horse can pull more than it can carry, so can a truck" became their advertising motto.
 Merchants, manufacturers and businesses in every industry clamored for a semi-trailer and the shuttle concept introduced by Fruehauf using one tractor truck and 2 or more semi-trailers.

 Fruehauf used the Martin Rocking 5th Wheel up until at least 1919.
 Early that year, the manual coupler was introduced to the industry by Fruehauf and the jacks acting as front supports for the semi-trailer were supplanted by wheels, raised and lowered manually.